createqinboshen/explorer/README.md

 ## Updates since original etherpaty/explorer base:

-- Regular Expressions completed for Addresses, Block #s, and Transacions IDs (aka Search works great)
+- Regular Expressions completed for Addresses,  #s, and Transacions IDs (aka Search works great)
 - The theme is based off Bootstrap V3 for responsive design.
 - You can easily change from a cosmo or light theme utilizing https://bootswatch.com
 - There is a basic API implemented now as well as well as a Ethereum Blockchain Information page